BigRedS/locker/README.md

 Stdout and stderr can each be discarded, with `--no-stdout` and `--no-stderr` respectively.
 The respective handle is still opened in this instance, it's just never read-from.

+# Logging

+Locker logs very tersley to syslog; the intention is just to provide evidence that the command ran, rather than to replace the need to direct output to sensible places.
+The ident used is 'locker/<name>' in the case where <name> is a simple word, and simply 'locker' when it isn't.

 # Locking

 By default, a lockfile named `name` is created in a 'lockfile directory', which defaults to `/tmp/`